 - You should go to Bangkok.
 The market is definitely w____ seeing!

 - If you don’t want to get an Indian takeaway, h____ a____ Chinese food i____?

 - Let’s go and see the new Jason Bourne film.
 I____ h____ it’s really good.

 - I’m starting piano lessons next week.
 I____ a____ w____ t____ learn how to play so I’m really excited.

 - I think we need some time off work.
 I’ll get on the internet this weekend and I____ b____ u____ a relaxing holiday.

 Check your answers against the photo – Did you make any mistakes?

 3) PRACTISE YOUR SPEAKING

-Find a friend, flatmate or family member to practise the conversation with.
+Find a friend, flatmate or family member to practise the conversation from exercise 1 with.
 One person is a) and one person is b).
 Keep going until you can do it without the photo!
 Extra challenge – When it’s perfect, swap roles or change the plans.
 You can also try recording yourself on your mobile phone to hear your pronunciation!

 What type of thing do you usually invite your friends to do?
 Which of these phrases do you like for making social plans?
 Scroll down and leave me a comment below to let me know 🙂